Do you want to become a nurse? This is everything you need to know about how to become a nurse – from an experienced nurse who’s been there.

 BSN – Bachelor’s Degree In Nursing

 Advancement to positions like Nurse Practitioner, Nursing Educator, or do anything within the realm of nursing administration or higher in the nursing hierarchy, a BSN is a minimum requirement.
+You likely need to be actively working on your MSN to land an educator job and you must have at minimum an MSN to be come a Nurse Practitioner.
+Therefore, if you’re looking to advance, you’ll need to have a BSN on your mind.

 It’s more work and money upfront, but will pay off later.
 It’s not fun going back to school for BSN completion classes while working full time and maintaining other life stuff (kids, weddings/marriages, moving, loans, etc) should you decide to get an ADN then finish later.
 I highly, highly recommend this option.